allisonayu/bitcamp-hackathon/README.md

 ## Tools, Libraries, & Languages
 Our project implements React, specifically Vite React.
 The frontend is programmed in TypeScript, CSS, and HTML.
-The avatar characteristics were drawn on Procreate.
+The avatar characteristics, logo, and home page were drawn on Procreate.